strandseter/git-storage/README.md

 # git-storage

-This is a lightweight Node.js library that enables Git-based data storage by directly managing and committing data to Git repositories.
+A lightweight Node.js library that enables Git-based data storage by directly managing and committing data to Git repositories.
 It transforms Git remotes into simple, version-controlled databases, perfect for small websites and static projects.

 ## Features

+- **Git as Database** - Transform any Git repository into a version-controlled database
+- **Multiple Adapters** - Support for local GitHub repositories (bitbucket, gitlab, etc. coming soon)
+- **TypeScript First** - Full TypeScript support with type-safe operations
+- **CRUD Operations** - Create, read, update, delete, count, and exists operations
+- **Automatic Commits** - Changes are automatically committed and pushed to remote
-- Simple API for storing and committing data
+- **JSON Storage** - Simple JSON-based data storage with ID-based records
-- Automatically commits changes to a Git repository
-- Supports TypeScript and JavaScript

-## TODO

-- There are conflict issues when running tests.
-Find a more robust way to handle race conditions.
-Consider using different files for each test to avoid conflicts.